bedroom_beforebedroom_after

 Closet cleaning isn’t a flashy subject, but I can’t help it: I’m in full organization mode.
 I blame the new year.
-I simplified this closet by chucking old clothes and sticking with just one type of hanger (padded hangers and skirt hangers are on the left side).
+I simplified this closet by chucking old clothes and sticking with just three types of hangers: wood, padded, and skirt hangers (the latter two are on the left side of the closet).

 The solution to the shoe mess: plastic shoe boxes from The Container Store.
+Plastic shoe boxes are also available at Organize.com.
 I built a simple shelf unit for them out of plywood that I got on Freecycle.
 Rick at The Barn Woodshop was kind enough to cut the wood.
 Once the pieces were cut, assembly was a cinch.

 • plywood cut into these pieces (in inches):